egtann/shh/README.md

 # Deny a user from accessing a secret
 shh deny bob@example.com database_url

+# Deny a user from accessing all secrets.
+The quotes are necessary
+shh deny bob@example.com "*"

-# Deny a user from accessing all secrets
+# Deny a user from accessing any secrets matching a glob pattern
-ssh deny bob@example.com *
+shh deny bob@example.com staging/*

 # Show your accessible keys and meta info
 shh show